15 Things People Who Always Have Clean Cars Have in Common

 They store paperwork thoughtfully

 Don’t leave receipts, car documents, insurance cards, and other important paperwork strewn about your car.
 Not only might they get damaged or lost, but they’re also an eyesore.
 Instead, invest in an inexpensive file folder for your glove compartment.
 You’ll enjoy appropriate sections for all your favorite coupons, manuals, and other must-haves without stressing about keeping track of everything.
-That said, make sure you never leave these 15 things in your car.

 They spot-clean their car’s exterior

 You probably suspected cleaning wipes for your car’s interior would make this list, but did you know that bird-poop-specific wipes exist for your car’s exterior, too?
 They’re perfect to use in between washes and detailing appointments, and they effectively remove even baked-on bird poo.
 They can also go to town on sticky residue on the inside of your car.
-If your parking spot is under a tree, Drop Wipes need to go on your Amazon Wish List ASAP.

 They get into a car’s nooks and crannies